Chris Herrod: Utah House of Representatives

 In 2007, incumbent State Representative Jeff Alexander decided to resign from his seat to take a part-time volunteer job in Governor Jon Huntsman Jr.'s economic development office.
 For the Republican nomination, Provo Republican delegates narrowed the field to two candidates: John Curtis and Chris Herrod.
 No candidate reached the 60% threshold to avoid an appointment.
 Utah Republican Party Chairwoman Enid Greene decided to appoint Chris Herrod to the seat, despite him receiving fewer delegate votes than Curtis.

 Committee assignments

-For the 2009-2010 session, he was assigned to the House Public Utilities and Technology Committee; and to the House Workforce Services and Community and Economic Development Committee, of which he was Vice Chair.
+For the 2009-2010 session, he was assigned to the House Public Utilities and Technology Committee; and to the House Workforce Services and Community and Economic Development Committee, of which he was Vice Chairman.

 Elections

 2008 Utah House of Representatives race

 In 2008, he defeated Democrat Claralyn Hill, a Provo attorney, 59%-41%.
 In 2010, he won re-election with 69% of the vote.

 2012 U.S. Senate race

 In January 2012, was one of several candidates to announce that he would run for the U.S. Senate election in Utah and would challenge incumbent Orrin Hatch for the Republican nomination.
 He said "I absolutely hate the direction that we are going in as a nation.
 I hate socialism."
 It was Hatch's first primary competition since his election in 1976.
 Hatch won the primary election easily.
 Consequently, Herrod did not make it to the general election.